-- 1. Connect all piping and fill the pump with fluid. - Reconnect the electrical connections, referring to the colored or numbered tape used to mark the wires. - 3.
-Make sure all valves are opened, and fluid will flow through the system. - Start the pump and make the final adjustments to the M6 bolts holding the cover on.
-These nuts and bolts must be torqued to about 7-11 ft. lbs. to obtain proper performance. - 5.
+- Start the pump and make the final adjustments to the 3/8" bolts holding the cover on.
+These bolts must be torqued to about 20 ft. lbs. to obtain proper performance. - 5.
 Check for leaks on pump and piping.
 Special attention should be given to the seal area at the rear opening in the motor bracket. - 6.
-Under pressure, the impeller will find its "hydraulic" balance. - 7.
-Using an amprobe or similar device, check for motor overload. - While the impeller is seating, it is common to experience some variance in readings.
+Under pressure, the impeller will find its "hydraulic" balance.

+- 7. Using an amprobe or similar device, check for motor overload. - 8.
+While the impeller is finding its balanced position, it is common to experience some variance in readings.
 After a run-in period the readings should level off.